 I'd guess the best way to detect such an object, would be as an anomalous X-ray source, because any material falling into it would be ripped apart relativistically and generate these high energy photons.

-We seem to be dancing on the edge of a gravitational maelstrom abyss."At roughly 750 million light years from Earth..."
+"At roughly 750 million light years from Earth..."
 That's close in terms of the observable Universe.
 (13.8 Billion light years across).
 Not close enough to cause any concern of course.
 Also: "... says these supermassive black holes have a combined mass of 15 billion times that of our sun, or 15 billion solar masses."

 Well, the folks in that galaxy were in for the ride of their lives, but since in spacetime that's also a "look-back time" of 750 million years, they've most likely already rode that one.
 It makes me wonder what that sort of thing would do to a galaxy like ours, and how long it would take to play out.

 Astronomers have estimated the one at our galactic center to be 4.1 million solar masses.
 That's itty-bitty compared to the binary pair in the article.